 5. Resolve to provide ongoing safety training for all employees, with individualized training for every staff member.

 Topics can include recognition of hazards, company safety practices, protective measures, and emergency action procedures.
-Employees who manage groups of people should also be trained on hazard identification, job safety analysis, hazard abatement and control, and problem solving.
-Remember that effective training doesn’t rely on a “one size fits all” approach — your workplace size, type of operations, nature of hazards, and consistency of work force should all be considered when you choose or design a safety program.
+Employees who manage groups of people should also be trained on hazard identification, job safety analysis, hazard abatement and control, and problem-solving.
+Remember that effective training doesn’t rely on a “one size fits all” approach — your workplace size, type of operations, nature of hazards, and consistency of workforce should all be considered when you choose or design a safety program.
 Your program should expand beyond OSHA standard training requirements when necessary.
 Keep employees involved and up to date through routine training sessions and encourage staff of all levels to participate in your safety program.

 6. Resolve to promptly investigate worksite accidents and near misses, communicating with all relevant team members to identify corrective measures.

 Although accident investigations are reactive aspects of a safety program, they’re still fundamental for future success.
 After a worksite fatality, injury, illness, or incident, promptly begin an investigation.
 Communicate with departments such as the safety committee, supervisors, and engineers to get a full picture of the events leading up to the accident.
-After you’ve determined causal factors, recommend corrective actions to prevent recurrence.
+After you’ve determined causal factors, recommend corrective actions to prevent a recurrence.